 I once spent a long weekend in Japan with him, he flew to Maryland next, and then when his grandfather died several months later, we met one another in Tulsa, Oklahoma.
 One Christmas break I spent three weeks with him in Japan, and then he was sent to a school in Biloxi, Mississippi where we spent a wonderful week together (over spring break) months before Hurricane Katrina struck.
 Florida, Virginia, Texas, Pennsylvania…it didn’t matter where the other was; we would fly to be together.

-Because we went months without seeing one another we had to find long distance relationship dates to help us stay connected in-between.
-And not only connect, but to build and nurture a relationship through common experiences even though we were never on the same continent.
+Because we went months without seeing one another, we had to find long distance relationship dates to help us stay connected in-between.
+And not only connect, but to build and nurture a relationship through common experiences and by getting on the same page, even though we were never on the same continent.

 Creative Long Distance Dating Ideas